 Areas with high humidity and warm temperatures are most susceptible to this disease.
 The fungus is known to overwinter on infected tomato debris and solanaceous weed hosts (such as horsenettle).
 Once an area has become infected, spores are generally spread by rain splash.
 Water is needed to spread the spores and even workers, equipment, or insects travelling through wet foliage infected with Septoria leaf spot can aid in the spreading of the disease.

-- Rotate away from tomato for at least 1 year
+- Rotate away from tomato for 2 or more years

 - Control presence of horsenettle

 - Remove crop debris from planting areas (particularly tomato crop debris)

 - Reduce the amount of time plants are wet when possible

 - Stake plants to improve air circulation and drying of leaves